 Graduate Student Committee Member

 Kyle Ebenhoch.
 M.S., 2015-2017.
 Natural Resource Science, School of the Environment, Washington State University, Pullman.
 Comparing population vital rates of translocated and resident greater sage-grouse (Centrocercus urophasianus) on the Yakima Training Center (YTC), Yakima, WA.
-Advisor: Dan Thornton.
+Committee Chair: Dan Thornton.

 Charles Steven Borrego, M.S., 2014-2015.
 Natural Resource Science, School of the Environment, Washington State University, Pullman.
 Differential effects of habitat on the occupancy of jaguar, puma, and sympatric carnivores in Sonora, Mexico.
-Advisor: Rob Wielgus.
+Committee Chair: Rob Wielgus.

 Undergraduate Student Mentor

 Shayleh Shamrock, WSU Undergraduate Research Intern, 2018-2019.
 Home range sizes of mule deer across a gradient of human development (Co-Mentor with Caren Goldberg).

 Matthew Jasper, WSU Undergraduate Research Intern, 2017.
 Initial steps towards predicting environmental drivers of deer-vehicle collisions along SR20 in the Methow Valley, Washington (Mentor).

 Julia Dalquist, WSU CAHNRS Ignite Student, 2016.
 Trail camera photo processing for wildlife in Little Pend Orielle National Wildlife Refuge and literature review of herbivorous reptile dietary needs in Baja California, Mexico.
 Julia was a student in the WSU College of Agricultural, Human, and Natural Resource Sciences Ignite Undergraduate Research Program.
 (Mentor).